Processes View & Actions

 Measures the time it takes for a user input to reach the application.

-User Input Delay performance counters are supported in Windows 10, version 1809 and later, and Windows Server 2019 and later.
+User Input Delay performance counters are supported in Windows 10, version 1809 and higher, and Windows Server 2019 and higher.

 Processes Actions